david90/paper/_pages/about.md

 permalink: /about/
 ---

-Thanks for visiting!

-Hi, I'm David Ng.
-I live in Hong Kong.
+Hi there.
+I'm David Ng, currently living in Hong Kong.
 I've been crafting software for web, iOS and Android for years.

 I used to be a Software Engineer at [Oursky](https://oursky.com), and a growth engineer at [SCMP]("https://www.scmp.com").
 Recently, I've joined the Technology Innovation Team in a leading group to bring digital changes to the organization.

 I write program and [blog](https://medium.com/@iamdavidng) about software development and digital technologies, such as machine learning, NLP and software engineering.